LetsUnlockiPhone/Servo/README.md

 Documentation
 =============

 End-user documentation for the system is available [here](https://docs.servoapp.com).
+A user-friendly list of changes is published [here](https://docs.servoapp.com/changelog/).

 FAQ